Find Cheap Auto Insurance Quotes in Your Area

 - Potential jail time

-Penalties vary widely depending on the number of infractions you've committed, the amount of damage you've caused, and the state that you're driving in.
+Penalties vary depending on state.
 Here are the four most populous states' penalties for a first offense of failing to provide proof of insurance during a traffic violation:

-Failure to provide proof of insurance — via an insurance card, declaration page, or insurance binder — will result in modest fines.
-On top of these fines, you'll have to pay additional processing or penalty assessment fees, as well the ticket amount for any traffic violations you may have committed.
-The officer may be able to confirm your coverage via a statewide insurance registry, if one exists in your state, but you still may face minimum penalties based on the officer's discretion.
+Failure to provide proof of insurance — via an insurance card, a declaration page or an insurance binder — will result in modest fines.
+On top of these fines, you'll have to pay processing or penalty assessment fees, as well as the ticket amount for any traffic violations you may have committed.

 Penalties for Getting Into an Accident While Uninsured

-If you're uninsured, or if you've let your insurance lapse, getting into an accident can be a disastrous situation, both for you and the other driver—especially if they don't have uninsured motorist coverage.
-Repair and medical expenses from a significant accident can easily cost thousands of dollars, even exceeding $1 million if serious injuries are incurred.
-Additionally, uninsured drivers who injure or kill other drivers can face significant fines, SR-22 requirements and prison sentences.
+If you're uninsured or have let your insurance lapse, getting into an accident can be a disastrous situation, both for you and the other driver—especially if they don't have uninsured motorist coverage.
+Repair and medical expenses from a major accident can easily cost thousands of dollars, even exceeding $1 million if serious injuries are incurred.
+Uninsured drivers who injure or kill other drivers can face big fines, SR-22 requirements and prison sentences.

 If you are caught driving without insurance, your license can be suspended in addition to your getting a ticket.
 The duration of the suspension can vary.
-In some states, it ends once you can show proof of insurance, or file an SR-22.
-In others, the court or DMV can suspend your license for a set period of time based on the laws in your state.
-The circumstances that lead to the suspension also vary between states.
-Some will only revoke your license if you are caught without financial responsibility in an accident, while others will suspend your license after a traffic violation and require you to provide proof of insurance within 24 hours.
-Reinstating a license can cost several hundred dollars; on top of any other fines, this total cost can equal premium for a year-long auto insurance policy.
+In some states, it ends once you show proof of insurance or file an SR-22.
+In others, the court or DMV can suspend your license for a set period of time based on the state laws.

 Vehicle Impounded and Loss of Registration

-If you're caught driving without insurance, especially if you're involved in an accident, it's possible the court will order your vehicle to be impounded and your license and registration to be revoked.
-In most states you will not be able to drive the vehicle again until you can submit valid proof of insurance to your state's DMV, typically in the form of an SR-22.
+If you're caught driving without insurance, especially if you're involved in an accident, a court could order your vehicle to be impounded and your license and registration to be revoked.
+In most states you will not be able to drive the vehicle again until you submit valid proof of insurance to your state's DMV, typically an SR-22.

 In most states, driving while uninsured is considered a misdemeanor offense, and can potentially lead to a prison sentence.
 Jail time will most likely not be imposed for a first offense, unless you cause a serious accident.
 But repeat offenses will incur higher fines and stiffer punishments, possibly including jail.